krishang118/Screenshot-Taker-with-Delay/README.md

 # Screenshot Taker with Delay

-A Selenium-based Chrome extension that allows the user to take a screenshot of the active tab after a customizable delay.
+A Chrome extension, developed using Chrome Extensions API, that allows the user to take a screenshot of the active tab after a customizable delay.

 ## Installation (as an unpacked extension)